Let’s get you prepared for your Thailand vacation! Below, you’ll find a list of 31 essential Thai phrases to know for your upcoming trip.

 Pronunciation: Suh-nahm-bin sue-wanna-poom

-Combine this phrase with “chan chob pai” (I would like to go to) and you’ll be able to tell your taxi driver that you want to go to Suvarnabhumi International Airport.
+Combine this useful phrase with “chan chob pai” (I would like to go to) and you’ll be able to tell your taxi driver that you want to go to Suvarnabhumi International Airport.

 20. Turn left